urbanstudioGmbH/radisso/README.md

   - including your public key (named as {APPNAME}.pub) - do not send your private key!
   - API endpoint of your staging environment (incl. port no)
   - API endpoint of your production environment (incl. port no.)

+Add a content type header for each request.
+The content type is always "application/json".

+### Login workflow

+#### User is NOT loggedin in radisso

+1. User clicks sso login button on website
+2. User gets redirected to radisso, the url includes the originUrl for later redirection
+3. User gives credentials for login
+4. radisso sends API request to website
+5. website answers with login true|false and the redirection URL
+6. if login is true, user gets redirected
+7. if login is false, user gets message and then redirected

+#### User is loggedin in radisso

+1. User clicks sso login button on website
+2. User gets redirected to radisso, the url includes the originUrl for later redirection
+3. radisso sends API request to website
+4. website answers with login true|false and the redirection URL
+5. if login is true, user gets redirected
+6. if login is false, user gets message and then redirected

+#### User is loggedin in radisso, website forces SSO

+1. User enters a protected page in a website with parameter forceSSO=1
+2. User gets directly redirected to radisso, the url includes the originUrl for later redirection
+3. radisso sends API request to website
+4. website answers with login true|false and the redirection URL
+5. if login is true, user gets redirected
+6. if login is false, user gets message and then redirected

 ## 1 Key pair generation